jbierowiec/jbierowiec/README.md

 Hello Everyone!
 I’m @jbierowiec

-I’m currently a student obtaining my Bachelor's in Engineering Physics with a concentration in Electrical Engineering and my Master's in Computer Science with a concetration in Software Engineering
+I’m a student who has a Bachelor's in Engineering Physics with a concentration in Electrical Engineering and currently obtaining my Master's in Computer Science with a concetration in Software Engineering

 I'm interested in collaborating on various programming or research projects regarding Website Development, Computational Physics, and Robotics